 St. Barbara Sorghum Ale is a low-gluten ale brewed with sorghum, honey, heather tips and lemon peel.
 St. Barbara has been known for ages as the patron saint of smiths and artillerymen.
 Brass Cannon Brewing's St. Barbara Ale is a light, crisp ale that starts with aromatic notes of honey and flowers.
 The smooth, easy drinking body is followed by a light lingering bitterness on the finish.
-The floral notes and lively mid-pallet makes this an excellent spring beer that is well paired with sandwiches and light pub fare.
+The floral notes and lively palate makes this an excellent spring beer that is well paired with sandwiches and light pub fare.

-Split Shot (Summer)CURRENT!!!
+Split Shot (Summer)

 A Märzen style beer that uses ale yeast instead of the traditional lager yeast.
 The higher fermentation temperature adds another layer of complexity to the already complex style.
 Malty with grain and biscuit notes, this is the type of brew you want for your own Oktoberfest celebration.

 Also known as the Dardanelles gun, this beer is for the coffee lover.
 Using a porter as the base, we add dark roasted, fine ground ethiopian harrar coffee to give this beer a distinct flavor.
 We then blend in cardamom seed to create a mild sweet and spicy note.
 This is a true breakfast beer.